ERR_SSL_VERSION_OR_CIPHER_MISMATCH Error

 For Website Visitors: Understanding the Error

-For visitors, the ERR_SSL_VERSION_OR_CIPHER_MISMATCH error usually means that the browser cannot align its security requirements with the server’s SSL/TLS configuration.
-This can arise from some problems on the client side or server side may be due to a number of factors.
+For visitors, the ERR_SSL_VERSION_OR_CIPHER_MISMATCH error typically means your browser cannot meet the security requirements of the website’s SSL/TLS configuration.
+This can stem from issues on either your side or the website’s server.

 Common Causes for Visitors